About Mountain Pose

 Alignment Tips

-Check that the ears align over the shoulders, shoulders over hips, hips over ankles.
+The plumb-line alignment most often described places the ears over the shoulders, the shoulders over the hips, and the hips over the ankles.

 Sequencing